Arimodu/BeatZip/README.md

 	No file icon

-If you experience issues you may ping me on the Beat Saber modding community discord or PM me directly from there.
+If you experience issues you may submit a bug report to the repo itself under the issues tab or ping me on the Beat Saber modding community discord or PM me directly from there.
 My username is "Arimodu"

 I am releasing this as an open source project.
 If you want you may build on this, bugfix this, polish the code and whatever other stuff you may want to do.
 Make a branch and submit a pull request to pull to master and release.